ceramicstudio/js-composedb/website/docs/api/commands/cli.model.md

 Create a model stream with given content.

 Most of the time you shouldn't be using this command directly.
-Instead, you should first check if a model you need already exists, using [Composites Discovery](../../guides/using-composites/discovery.mdx) and only if you can't find a model that you need, you should create one indirectly by [creating a Composite](../../guides/creating-composites/overview.mdx) from a GraphQL Composite Schema.
+Instead, you should first check if a model you need already exists, using the [Model Catalog](../../guides/data-modeling/model-catalog.mdx) and only if you can't find a model that you need, you should create one indirectly by [creating a Composite](../../guides/data-modeling/composites.mdx) from a GraphQL Composite Schema.

 ```
 USAGE